dwyatte/okscientist/README.md

 Analysis:
 ----
-The code writes out undirected Pajek formatted graph files (.net extension), which can be analyzed using a variety of software packages e.g., gephi (https://gephi.org/)
+The code writes out undirected Pajek formatted graph files (.net extension), which can be analyzed using a variety of software packages, e.g., gephi (https://gephi.org/).